Finitely Presentable Higher-Dimensional Automata and the Irrationality of Process Replication: Introduction

-\paragraph*{Outline and Contributions} We show in \cref{sec:compact-hda} that the category of HDA is a locally finitely presentable (lfp) category and that finite HDA are exactly the compact objects.
-This result allows the reduction of arguments to finite HDA.
-In \cref{sec:comp-hda}, we show that languages of coproducts and filtered colimits of HDA are given directly by the languages of the HDA in the corresponding diagrams.
+\paragraph*{Outline and Contributions} We show in \cref{sec:compact-hda} that the category of HDA is locally finitely presentable (lfp) and that finite HDA are exactly the compact (or finitely presentable) objects.
+This allows the reduction of arguments to finite HDA.
+In \cref{sec:comp-hda}, we show that languages of coproducts and filtered colimits of HDA are given directly by the languages of the HDA in the corresponding diagrams, and that this fails for general colimits.
 We also give in \cref{sec:hda-monoidal} a novel characterisation of the tensor product of HDA, and then use this and the lfp property to show that the tensor product yields the parallel composition of languages.
-In \cref{sec:replication} we set out to model process replication using HDA and present two possible local finiteness conditions for HDA that are stable under process replication.
-The caveat is that both notions involve some infinite branching and we end with a result that shows that it is impossible to realise process replication without infinite branching.
-Before all of this, we begin the paper with a recap of the theory of pomset languages in \cref{sec:conc-words} and of HDA in \cref{sec:hda-cat}.
+In \cref{sec:replication} we present two possible local finiteness conditions for HDA that are stable under process replication.
+We then show that both notions involve some infinite branching and we end with a proof that it is impossible to realise process replication without infinite branching.
+We begin with a recap of the theory of pomset languages in \cref{sec:conc-words} and of HDA in \cref{sec:hda}.

 \paragraph*{Related Work} The work of Lodaya and Weil~\cite{LW00:SeriesParallelLanguages} offers another automaton model for concurrency, called branching automata, as well as an algebraic perspective.
 Interestingly, their correspondence is restricted to languages of bounded width.
 Our result in \cref{sec:replication} could be extended to show that finitely branching HDA correspond to languages of bounded width, but we do not explore this further, as bounded width languages can be realised without process replication.